climatempo/challenge-accepted/PROJECT.md

     - jQuery UI

 # Template
-A aplicação utiliza o PhpRenderer do Slim que facilitando a gestão do front-end.
+A aplicação utiliza o PhpRenderer do Slim que facilita a gestão do front-end.